christophergaughan/OmicFlow/README.md

 ## Build Log and Timeline

-A detailed build timeline, elapsed time per segment, lessons learned, and version tagging are provided in `/project_logs/omicflow_build_log.md`.
-A Gantt-style project graphic is also included.
+A detailed build timeline, elapsed time per segment, lessons learned, and version tagging will be provided in `/project_logs/omicflow_build_log.md`.
+A Gantt-style project graphic will also be included.

 ## Hosting Options